 No matter how old we get, most of us still feel young inside.
 It’s hard to imagine that, if we or our parents live long enough, some body parts will start to wear out, and we or they will need help doing at least some of the daily tasks that now seem easy for us.

 Research shows that one out of two North Dakotans will need additional care sometime during their lives.
 The risk that eventually you or your spouse will need care that you or other family members can’t provide is 65 percent.
 If you or a loved one suddenly needs care without prior notice or planning, many difficult decisions will have to be made quickly under duress.
+Fortunately, you can reduce the stress of making last-minute decisions with long-term care planning.

 Many people don’t realize that helpful options and many decisions can be worked out in advance, providing a plan of action when your situation changes and helping you and everyone in your family to feel more secure before the need for additional care arises.
 You may already have some of the knowledge you need to make informed decisions.
 For example, if one of you has a condition such as diabetes that could become debilitating, you can ask your doctor what lies ahead and what care might be required.

-My Personal Experience with Planning Ahead
+My Personal Experience with Long-Term Care Planning

 I guess you could say that I and my family were lucky that my husband had a definitive diagnosis of Alzheimer’s and vascular dementia several years before he could no longer care for himself.
 Even though it was difficult for him to come to terms with his diagnosis being accurate, we began immediately to make plans for the days ahead.
 Most of the things we did would be smart for anyone to do in advance of the needs that could result from normal aging: